drhsqlite/fossil-mirror/www/whyallinone.md

 >  *I don't want forum/web software built into my dvcs.*
 >  *I don't see how this improves over git.*

-The commenter may hold whatever opinions they want, of course.
+This commenter may hold whatever opinions he wishes, of course.
 However, here are a few reasons why bundling other project management features with the DVCS might be useful for a given project: